How to Help a Family Member with Addiction to Drugs or Alcohol

 - Is the program utilizing evidence-based treatment, such as motivational interviewing and cognitive behavioral therapy?

 - Does the program change as the person’s needs change?
-Is there supports for each person’s needs, such as childcare and job training?
+Are there supports for each person’s needs, such as childcare and job training?

 - How does the program use 12-step programs?
 Introducing 12-step programs as a part of treatment can help link people in treatment to an additional source of community supports.

-Generally, most insurance plans offer at least partial coverage for substance abuse treatment.
+Generally, most insurance plans offer at least partial coverage for substance use treatment.
 In addition, many treatment programs offer monthly payment plans.
 AAC can answer your questions about paying for treatment.